AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 ```

 #### Splitter
-If you take it one step further, you might want to update your ui based on the loading/pending request.
-In that case you would set up the request articles action to both trigger the api request and update the ui accordingly.
+If you take it one step further, you might want to update your UI based on the loading/pending request.
+In that case, you would set up the request articles action to both trigger the API request and update the UI accordingly.
 The middleware would then dispatch multiple separate actions and the action/message flow could then look like this.

 ```